-This statement is made on behalf of the North Highland Worldwide Consulting family of companies, including North Highland UK Limited (hereinafter referred to as "North Highland").
-We are publishing this statement in accordance with the Modern Slavery Act 2015 and as a demonstration of our commitment to anti-slavery practices and as an affirmation of the values we hold across our businesses.
+This statement is made on behalf of the North Highland group of companies, including North Highland UK Limited (hereinafter referred to as "North Highland").
+We are publishing this statement in accordance with the Modern Slavery Act 2015 and as a demonstration of our commitment to anti-slavery practices and as an affirmation of the values we hold across our business.

 North Highland is committed to ensuring that the way we conduct our business and dealings with our suppliers reflects our values and respect for human rights.
 Integrity and Care are core values of our Firm, which means we respect and value the individual contributions and quality of life for everyone.
 We are committed to working with suppliers that share these values and uphold the principles in this statement.

 We are a part of the North Highland group of companies, and our ultimate parent company is TNHC Consulting, Inc., which has its head office in Atlanta, Georgia USA.
 The Group has over 1,100 employees and operates principally in the USA and UK, but we provide worldwide support for our clients through our global alliance.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 We have zero tolerance to slavery and human trafficking.
 Our internal policies reflect our commitment to acting ethically and with integrity in all our business relationships.
 And we expect all our contractors, suppliers and other business partners to uphold the same high standards as we do, by ensuring all employees and workers are treated with dignity and respect in a fair and ethical environment.

 We work to identify, assess, and monitor any potential areas of risk in relation to our business and supply chains.
 This includes considering the length of the relationship, nature of what is being supplied and the location from where it is being supplied.
 We will continue to look to manage any risks identified.

 While we do not operate in any high-risk contexts, we seek to ensure a very high level of effectiveness in ensuring that slavery and human trafficking are not taking place in any part of our business or supply chain.
 We will continue to monitor and develop our practices in respect of combatting slavery or human trafficking to target areas of our business if we become aware there is a potential risk of modern slavery.
 Our legal function is responsible for checking and testing the success of our commitments, and will work to ensure we meet our expectations.
-This statement is given on behalf of North Highland for the financial year ending 31 December 2020.
-It sets out the steps taken during the financial year to prevent modern slavery and human trafficking in our business and supply chains.

 Patrick R. Ray